tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

 After you add metadata, run `gulp build` to process it into the public folder.

+### Customize config.js
+`assets/scripts/config.js` has a number of knobs you will need to turn to set up the dashboard for your area.
+These are things like the geographic starting point and zoom level, the name of the neighborhoods in your topojson file, unit types for metrics, metrics that may have raw data or accuracy data associated with them, and a few other odds and ends.

-### Final Touches
+### Edit index.html
 Once you have your topojson, a metric, and metadata, head into `public/index.html`.
 You'll see an enormous select control with an id of `metric` at line ~95.
 Here you'll put in your metric as an option.
 So if your metric was named `m1.csv`, your option would look like:

     <option value="m1">
         Whatever you're calling this sucker
     </option>

 You can put metrics in optgroups as well - they'll appear as headings in the dropdown and are searchable.
-You'll eventually want to monkey with titles, links, meta, etc. in index.html before you go into production.
+You'll eventually want to change the title, links, etc. here before you go into production.

-Next, head to `assets/scripts/config.js`.
-In this file you can set a lot of parameters that relate to your data.
-At a minimum, change `baseTilesURL`, `mapGeography`, and `neighborhoods` to relect your base tiles, your area of interest location and zoom levels, and your shapefile name under neighborhoods.
-The other stuff are useful knobs and are well documented in config.js.